davidkellis/able/README.md

 }
 ```

-There are several default implementations of the `Range` interface, for example, here is the default one for `Int` ranges:
+There are several default implementations of the `Range` interface, for example, here is the default one for `i32` ranges:

 ```
-impl Range Int Int Int {
+impl Range i32 i32 i32 {
-  fn inclusiveRange(start: Int, end: Int) -> Iterable Int {
+  fn inclusiveRange(start: i32, end: i32) -> Iterable i32 {
     Iterator { gen =>
       i = start
       while i <= end {